-Tojo Thatchenkery is Professor and Director of the Master's in Organization Development and Knowledge Management degree program at George Mason University's Schar School of Policy and Government in Arlington, Virginia.
-He is featured as one of the leading change thinkers in the recently released Palgrave Handbook of Organizational Change Thinkers, 2017.
+Tojo Thatchenkery is Professor and Director of the M.S. in Organization Development & Knowledge Management program at the Schar School of Policy & Government, George Mason University, Arlington, Virginia, U.S.A.
+He is featured as one of the leading change thinkers in the recently released Palgrave Handbook of Organizational Change Thinkers.
 Thatchenkery is a member of the NTL Institute of Applied Behavioral Science and the Taos Institute.
 He founded the Organizational Learning graduate program (OL/ ODKM) at Mason twenty one years ago.
 The professional degree has produced an impressive cadre of practitioners, consultants, entrepreneurs, and scholars who are leaders in social justice and organizational transformation.

 Thatchenkery has extensive consulting experience in change management, leadership development, organization design and strategy, and knowledge management.
 Past and current clients include Nokian Tyres, Food and Agriculture Organization (FAO) of the United Nations, IBM, Fannie Mae, Booz Allen, PNC Bank, Lucent Technologies, General Mills, 3M, British Petroleum, the International Monetary Fund, the World Bank, United States Department of Agriculture, United States Environmental Protection Agency, Pension Benefit Guarantee Corporation, U.S. Department of Treasury, USPS OIG, U.S. Department of Housing & Urban Development, Akbank (Turkey), Magnetrol, and the Tata Consulting Services (India).
 For more information, please visit www.appreciativeintelligence.com.